lobolab/mergem/docs/source/usage.rst

     mergem model1.xml model2.xml -obj 1 -s

-To use the exact stoichiometry of the metabolites for merging, use the :code:`-e` argument:
+By default, reactions are merged when they have both a similar set of reactants and a similar set of products, without comparing their stoichiometry.
+To merge reactions only when they have the same exact stoichiometry in their reactants and products, use the :code:`-e` argument:

 ::